firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 ---
 layout: default
-title: COPY
+title: COPY FROM
-description: Reference and syntax for the COPY command that copies data between files and a table.
+description: Reference and syntax for the COPY command that copies data from S3 files into a Firebolt table.
 great_grand_parent: SQL reference
 grand_parent: SQL commands
 parent: Data management